Allergy Therapeutics PLC Modern slavery and human trafficking statement

 Introduction

-Allergy Therapeutics plc is publishing this statement in accordance with the UK Modern Slavery Act 2015 (the ‘Act’).
+This statement is published in accordance with the UK Modern Slavery Act 2015 (the ‘Act’).
 The Act requires businesses to state the actions they have taken during the financial year to ensure that modern slavery is not taking place in their operations and supply chains.
 Modern slavery encompasses slavery, servitude, forced labour and human trafficking.
-This statement covers Allergy Therapeutics plc and its group companies and refers to the financial year ending 30 June 2022.
+This statement covers Allergy Therapeutics plc and its group companies (“Allergy Therapeutics” or “the Group”) and refers to the financial year ending 30 June 2025.

 Our Business

-Allergy Therapeutics plc (together with its subsidiary companies, “Allergy Therapeutics”) is an international biotechnology company focussed on the treatment and diagnosis of allergic disorders.
-The Group sells products from its subsidiaries in nine major European countries and via distribution agreements in an additional ten countries.
+Allergy Therapeutics is an international biotechnology company focussed on the treatment and diagnosis of allergic disorders.
+The Group sells products from its subsidiaries in nine major European countries and via distribution agreements in an additional 3 countries.
 Its broad pipeline of products in clinical development includes vaccines for grass, tree and house dust mite.
-A peanut allergy vaccine is in pre-clinical development.
-Adjuvant systems to boost performance of vaccines outside allergy are also in development.

 Allergy Therapeutics is headquartered in Worthing, UK with more than 11,000m2 manufacturing facilities and laboratories.
-The Group employs c.600 employees and is listed on the London Stock Exchange (AIM:AGY).
+The Group employs over 600 employees and is listed on the London Stock Exchange (AIM: AGY).

 Allergy Therapeutics is committed to combatting modern slavery, servitude, forced or compulsory labour and human trafficking in every part of its business and supply chains.
 This statement sets out our approach by describing the policy framework, due diligence and monitoring implemented to prevent all forms of modern slavery.